netZoo/netZoo.github.io/content/_index.md

 If you use netZoo, please cite us using the following format:

-> We used DRAGON (Shutta et al, 2023) as implemented in netZooPy v 1.5 (Ben Guebila et al, 2023) and R v 4.2.
+> We used DRAGON (Shutta, Weighill et al, 2023) as implemented in netZooPy v 1.5 (Ben Guebila et al, 2023) and R v 4.2.

 See the following citation [example](https://www.sciencedirect.com/science/article/pii/S2211124720307762) for reference.